KennaSecurity/toolkit/README.md

 Getting Data Into the System (and Getting the Output OUT)!
 ==========================================================

 Many tasks will require input and output json or log files.
-The toolkit's tasks use directories relative to "/opt/toolkit" to facilitate input and output.
+The way to handle this is with docker volumes.
+Volumes can be mapped into the container's OS at runtime.
+The toolkit's tasks are programmed to use directories relative to "/opt/toolkit" to facilitate input and output.
+Specifically, tasks shoudl use these directories as the base when looking for files:

  - Default Input Directory: /opt/toolkit/input
  - Default Output Directory: /opt/toolkit/output